demarcod/Daily-Coding-Challenges/README.md

 # Daily-Coding-Challenges

-Trying to keep my skills shard by doing a coding challenge a day.
+Trying to keep my skills sharp by doing a coding challenge a day.

 As of now, I'm mainly getting these questions from daily coding subscriptions (i.e. [Daily Coding Problem](https://www.dailycodingproblem.com/) & [Daily Byte](https://thedailybyte.dev/)), but am hoping to come up with my own questions as I get more familiar with solving complex algorithm problems.